 Parking your car can be stressful at times, especially if there aren’t enough parking spaces.
 The campus parking lots tend to be full and, on many occasions, make it difficult to park your car.
 Additionally, there are fees to park your car on campus.

-Renting an apartment near the college campus gives you access to free parking while still giving you the option to save money on gas by biking to class or taking the bus.
+Renting an apartment near the college campus gives you access to free parking while still giving you the option to save money on gas (which is absolutely crazy expensive) by biking to class or taking the bus.
 In Davis, CA, bike routes and bike paths make it easy to get to campus and to class.
 Unitrans buses run all day with routes that serve many of the off-campus student apartments.
 Unitrans bus service is free for students.

 6. It Teaches Responsibility